-The two houses in which the museum is located are elaborate colonial revival designs.
-They illustrate the popularity of the colonial revival style in the early 20th century and are symptomatic of that age's desire for architectural order and symmetry.
-The larger house, 2320 S Street, was erected in 1908 by Mrs. Martha S. Tucker.
+The two houses in which the Textile Museum is located are elaborate Colonial Revival designs.
+They illustrate the popularity of the Colonial Revival style in the early-20th century and are symptomatic of that age's desire for architectural order and symmetry.

 DC Inventory: November 8, 1964